- Posted by Marie Murphy

 For instance, I have heard of situations where data controllers have attempted to place a clause in contracts to get data processors to agree to become controllers of the data they are processing.
 This is meaningless and unenforceable.
 If you have determined the purpose and means for processing the data as defined in law, you are a data controller and you can never contract that role out.

-can you buy provigil online Rule number 1: The law defines the role of data controller and that cannot be contracted out.
+where to buy prednisone uk Rule number 1: The law defines the role of data controller and that cannot be contracted out.

 A data processor must be given written instructions from the data controller.
 The new EU General Data Protection Regulation coming into force in May 2018 contains specific instructions about how the controller must instruct the processor – including guidelines on confidentiality, engagement of sub-processors and deletion of the data once processing is complete.